Variational Theory and Domain Decomposition for Nonlocal Problems: Towards Nonlocal Substructuring

-We first compute the condition number of $S_\Gamma$ for different $h$ while holding $\delta$ constant to verify our conjecture that the condition number of $S_\Gamma$ is $h$-independent.
+We first compute the condition number of $S_\Gamma$ for different $h$ while holding $\delta$ fixed.
 Our results appear in Tables \ref{table:suu} and Figures \ref{fig:suu}.
-The minimum and maximum eigenvalues depend linearly on $h$, with a slope of unity.
-Consequently, the condition number of $S_\Gamma$ is $h$-independent.
-We then compute the condition number of $S_\Gamma$ for different $\delta$ while holding $h$ constant, and observe that the condition number is nearly $\delta$ independent.
+The minimum and maximum eigenvalues depend linearly on $h$, with a slope of nearly unity.
+Consequently, the condition number of $S_\Gamma$ is only weakly $h$-dependent.
+We then compute the condition number of $S_\Gamma$ for different $\delta$ while holding $h$ fixed, and observe that the condition number varies nearly as $\delta^{-1}$, which is better conditioned than the original stiffness matrix $K$, whose condition number varied with $\delta^{-2}$.

-The condition number of the Schur complement of the weak classical (local) Laplace operator varies as $(H h)^{-1}$, where $H$ is the subdomain size~\cite[Lemma 4.1.1]{Toselli:2005:DDBook}.
-Assuming $\delta$ ``plays the role'' of $h$ as in \S\ref{sec:auu1D}, one might expect that the condition number of the Schur complement for the weak nonlocal Laplace operator to vary as $(H \delta)^{-1}$, but Figure \ref{fig:suu:delta} shows that this is clearly not the case in 1D.